-The calculation for the inventory turnover ratio is: Cost of Goods Sold for a Year divided by Average Inventory during the same 12 months.
+The calculation for the inventory turnover ratio is: cost of goods sold for a year divided by average inventory during the same 12 months.
 A higher inventory turnover ratio is viewed as better than a lower ratio.

 Even with a favorable inventory turnover ratio, a company may have some excess and obsolete inventory items.
-Therefore, it is wise to compare the quantity of each item in inventory with the recent sales of each item sold during the past year.
+Therefore, it is wise to compare the quantity of each item in inventory to the quantity of each item sold during the past year.